A Nyoongar story about connection to country and family

 By the end of this program students will:

 - Recognise Kings Park as a special place for Nyoongar people

-- Be aware of how Aboriginal people use an understanding natural materials use in making tools and weapons
+- Be aware of how Aboriginal people use an understanding of natural materials in making tools and weapons

 - Handle Aboriginal tools, practice bandaging using natural materials, play a traditional Nyoongar game and draw a story map using Aboriginal symbols